Greg Lhamon | Feb 13, 2015 | 1

 I got my acceptance letter a week or so later along with my financial aid package.
 At the top of the aid statement was a really big number.
 The total tuition price.
 There was no way my family could afford it.

-But below the big number was serious of deductions: Pell grants, state and local aid, private scholarships, the speech team scholarship.
+But below the big number was series of deductions: Pell grants, state and local aid, private scholarships, the speech team scholarship.

 I glanced down the long list of negative numbers to the revised total at the bottom.